saliemchiu/lhns/_about_us/our-staff.md

 ### Justin Volmert, Teacher

-AM Blue Room teacher **Justin Volmert** has worked with children of all ages for many years, but was particularly drawn to early education by his experiences as a student and teacher at Stanford’s Bing Nursery School.
-After taking a quick break to pursue a legal career, he was delighted to return to an inspiring play-based school supported by an amazing community in 2015.
+AM Blue Room teacher **Justin Volmert** has worked with children of all ages for many years, but was particularly drawn to early education by his experiences as a student and teacher at Stanford's Bing Nursery School, where he taught while pursuing his undergraduate work in child and adolescent development.
+After taking a quick break to pursue a legal career, he was delighted to return in 2015 to an inspiring play-based school supported by an amazing community.

-He also coaches high school boys’ and girls’ tennis at the Urban School in San Francisco, and is an avid cyclist along with his partner Sarah.
+He also coaches high school boys' and girls' tennis at the Urban School in San Francisco, and is an avid cyclist along with his partner Sarah.

 ### Marissa Andrade, Teacher

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam eget ornare leo.
-Morbi commodo ac nunc lobortis feugiat.
-In lacinia mattis arcu rutrum mollis.
-Quisque vel dolor elit.
-Vestibulum ut justo at dui accumsan porta.
-Donec tincidunt tempus finibus.
-Proin congue tortor a mauris blandit, non consectetur nisi semper.
-Pellentesque eget lacus mollis, feugiat mauris egestas, ultrices dolor.
-Vivamus leo turpis, molestie nec sollicitudin a, varius et nibh.
-Curabitur nisl arcu, porta eu nibh eget, feugiat maximus risus.
-Vivamus neque magna, molestie non dictum at, auctor ac urna.
-Nulla finibus ligula nec erat volutpat
+**Marissa Andrade's** love for teaching began in 2009 when she became an instructor at an enrichment studio in her hometown of Los Angeles.
+There she was blessed to experience working with both parents and children instructing a music and movement program dedicated to teaching young children through play.
+While working there she received her Bachelor of Science degree in Child Development from California State University, Dominguez Hills.
+After graduating she made the move to San Francisco where she began nannying for a couple of families.
+She then decided it was time to commit to a teaching position.
+After a year at another school, she heard about a position available at Laurel Hill and knew this is where she wanted to be.
+Since joining the Laurel Hill staff in 2016, she has quickly become a beloved teacher not only of Yellow Room classes, but of daily Music and Movement in Blue Room.

+"I believe that in order to be great at what you do you have to love what you do.
+I always loved music, but when I was able to share my love of music with the children and parents around me I knew that teaching was the path for me."

 ### Ann Phelan, Art Teacher